stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 black space.
 All he could see were short, faint, horizontal streaks of bluish light, but he could smell an overpowering foetor and hear a curious jumble of soft, furtive sounds above him.
-Whenever he moved he stumbled over something, and at each noise there would come a sort of answering sound from above&mdash;a vague stirring, mixed with the cautious sliding of wood on wood.
+Whenever he moved he stumbled over something, and at each noise there would come a sort of answering sound from above--a vague stirring, mixed with the cautious sliding of wood on wood.

   Once his groping hands encountered a pillar of stone with a vacant top, whilst later he found himself clutching the rungs of a ladder built into the wall, and fumbling his